potsky/laravel-localization-helpers/README.md

 ## Support

-Use the github issue system to open a issue and ask for something.
+Use the [github issue tool](https://github.com/potsky/laravel-localization-helpers/issues) to open an issue or ask for something.

 ## Change Log